2017-18 Undergraduate and Graduate Catalogs

 - Health Record/Proof of Two Immunizations: (Not required for admission consideration) for measles, mumps, and rubella (MMR).
-Students ages 21 and younger residing in campus housing must provide documentation of immunity against meningococcal disease, as required by the State Board of Higher Education.
-The meningitis immunization must be received within 5 years of enrollment.
+Students ages 21 and younger attending classes on campus must provide documentation of one dose of meningococcal vaccine given after age 16, as required by the State Board of Higher Education.
 Upon the student’s request, such records are sometimes available through the student’s high school (or college for transfer students) and can be sent to the University.
 Proof of immunization for measles, mumps, and rubella requires two doses of vaccine given no less than one month apart, or positive serologic tests.
 No student will be permitted to enroll in a subsequent term until immunization or documentation of a waiver is complete.

 - An immunization record waiver will apply to those who were born prior to 1/1/1957, those enrolling in distance education courses (online, correspondence, or an off-campus site) and those who adhere to a belief (religious, philosophical, moral) that are opposed to immunizations.

-- You may upload, fax, or mail proof of immunizations.
-If submitting a waiver, you may download the form from the Downloadable Forms link on the online application website, print, complete, and mail to Graduate School-Admissions or you may also scan your completed waiver and upload the form in the Document Upload-Supplemental Forms section of the online application.
+- If submitting a waiver, you may download the form from the Downloadable Forms link on the online application website, print, complete, and mail to Graduate School-Admissions, or email: mailto:firstname.lastname@example.org or scan your completed waiver and upload the form in the Document Upload-Supplemental Forms section of the online application.

 - International Students: Please refer to the International Student/Non-immigrant Admission section of the catalog for information on the additional supporting documents needed for admission.